St Ives Food and Drink Festival (Cornwall)

 - music performances

 - children’s play area

 Our weather forecast for Penwith Peninsula in Cornwall is split into two widgets.
 The first shows a timeline containing temperature, wind, sunrise/sunset and chance of rain, whilst the second shows the forecast for the week ahead including severe weather alerts when available.

 In this 'you may also like' section we list by order of being the closest some more beaches, things to see and do, places to eat and upcoming events.

-- Porthgwidden beach is a small sandy sheltered beach to the north of St Ives harbour.
-As well as the sand you have some interesting rocks to explore.
+Porthgwidden beach is a small sandy sheltered beach to the north of St Ives harbour.
+The beach is backed by grass slopes and beach huts and as well as the sand you have some interesting rocks to explore.
 The beach is positioned within the town between the bigger St. Ives beaches and more visitors tend to head to these bigger neighbours of Porthmeor or Porthminster beaches.
 Plenty of facilities as this is in the heart of St. Ives although parking can be a problem.

 - Where can I stay ...

 Booking.com interactive map